adobe/adobe-commerce-samples/starter-kit/order-bidirectional-integration-sample-prj/README.md

 - Integration of the order entity between Adobe Commerce and a mock third-party back-office system.
 - Integration of an email notification system to send an email when an order is created in Adobe Commerce.

-The code was used in this Integration Starter Kit for Adobe Commerce video tutorial:
+The code was used in this Adobe Developer's Integration Starter Kit for Adobe Commerce session:

 [![Integration Starter Kit for Adobe Commerce](https://img.youtube.com/vi/PQvdt7DrO7I/0.jpg)](https://www.youtube.com/watch?v=PQvdt7DrO7I)

 The starter kit public documentation can be found at [Adobe Developer Starter Kit docs](https://developer.adobe.com/commerce/extensibility/starter-kit/)…